csingley/ofxtools/docs/client.rst

     [{"versions": [], "formats": []}, {"versions": [200, 201, 202, 203, 210, 211, 220], "formats": [{"pretty": false}, {"pretty": true}]}, {"chgpinfirst": false, "clientuidreq": true, "authtokenfirst": false, "mfachallengefirst": false}]

-Both Chase and BofA have the CLIENTUIDREQ flag set, which means you'll need to set ``clientuid`` (a valid UUID4 value) in your ``ofxget.cfg``.
-You can accomplish this conveniently by passing the ``--clientuid`` option, e.g.:
+Both Chase and BofA have the CLIENTUIDREQ flag set, which means you'll need to set ``clientuid`` (a valid UUID4 value) in your ``ofxget.cfg``.  ``ofxget`` will set a global default CLIENTUID for you if you have it ``--write``  a configuration.
+You can override this global
+You can
+accomplish this conveniently by passing the ``--clientuid`` option, e.g.:

 .. code-block:: bash
+    # The following generates a global default CLIENTUID
     $ ofxget scan chase --write
+    # The following additionally generates a Chase-specific CLIENTUID
     $ ofxget acctinfo chase -u <username> --savepass --clientuid --write

-Note: you really want to be sure to pass the ``--write`` option in that last command in order to save the CLIENTUID to your config file.
+Note: if you choose to use an FI-specific CLIENTUID, as in that last command, then you really want to be sure to pass the ``--write`` option in order to save it to your config file.
 It is important that the CLIENTUID be consistent across sessions.

 In the returned ACCTINFO response, heed the ``<SONRS><STATUS>``.
 It has a nonzero ``<CODE>``, and the ``<MESSAGE>`` instructs you to verify your identity